 Voting by mail is safe, secure, and reliable

-All 50 states already permit people to vote by mail to some degree.
+All 50 states already permit people to vote by mailed-out ballot to some degree.
 In many states, this system is known as “absentee voting.”
 States differ by how broadly they offer mail ballots to voters and how they administer the system.
-Hundreds of millions of mail ballots have been cast over the last 20 years, and data shows that your state likely had a record number of people voting using this method during the 2020 general election.
+Hundreds of millions of mail ballots have been cast over the last 20 years, and data shows that in 2020, due to the pandemic, voting by mailed-out ballot was the largest single way voters cast their ballots.

 - In both Montana and Arizona, over 70% of voters are automatically mailed their ballots as “permanent absentee” voters.